ansys/pre-commit-hooks/README.rst

 For users
 ^^^^^^^^^

-In order to install Pypre-commit-hooks library, make sure you have the latest version of `pip`_.
+In order to install ansys-pre-commit-hooks library, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash